Origin-Byte/nft-protocol/README.md

 ## Minting an NFT Collection

 Conceptually, NFTs are organized in NFT collections.
 To mint an NFT, projects must first create the NFT collection object, where metadata and configurations about the project will be stored.
 The NFT collection objects are meant to be owned by the project owners, who maintain control over the collection and its NFTs while the collection is mutable.
-At any point in time the collection owner can decide to make the collection immutable which involves freezing the collection object and its associated NFTs.
+At any point in time, the collection owner can decide to make the collection immutable which involves freezing the collection object and its associated NFTs.
 However, not all fields of the Collection are frozen:

-- The field current_supply will still mutate every-time an NFT is minted or burned
+- The field current_supply will still mutate every time an NFT is minted or burned
 - Collection owners will still be able to push and pop tags onto the field tags

 Once the collection object is created via the domain-specific collection module, you can use the domain-specific NFT module to mint the NFTs.
 All domain-specific NFT objects will be guaranteed to have the field collection_id if they are implemented with the generic module.
 This field acts as a pointer to the collection object and allows us to build a permissioning behaviour.